Frequently Asked Questions

-However, due to this influx please expect delays in response time.
-We are receiving an influx of applications for most dogs and we currently do not have the resources to contact everyone.
+Since we are a volunteer run organization we do not have the resources to contact everyone.
 You will be considered for all dogs you apply for.
 We only can accept one family per dog and only contact them.
 We will send you a decline if your application will not be a fit for any dogs, otherwise, we encourage you to apply using the application update form.
 For more information on the adoption process, read our adoption information guide here!

-Response time is about 2-3 weeks if you are the right fit for that dog.
+Response time is about one week if you are the right fit for that dog.
 We are advocating for these dogs’ lives and look to match them with their forever family!
 After we review applications, we will contact you if we are moving you forward in the application process to request a home video tour.
 If you become fully approved for that dog, we will contact you to let you know.
-Following approval, you will need to sign the adoption contract and pay a $600 adoption fee for dogs under 1; $450 adoption fee for dogs over 1.
+Following approval, you will need to sign the adoption contract and pay a $600 adoption fee for dogs under one year; $450 adoption fee for dogs over one year.

 Thank you for your continued support and excitement to find your furever friend We are working hard to rescue more and more dogs each day and cannot do it without all of you!

 What is the adoption fee and what does it cover?